Muthu (soundtrack): Release

 The soundtrack album was released on 8 October 1995 at Kalaivanar Arangam in Madras (now Chennai), where Rajinikanth and Kamal Haasan along with Ravikumar, Rahman and Vairamuthu unveiled the audio cassettes to the public.
 Over 400,000 cassettes of Muthu's soundtrack were sold on the release date.
 It was the most popular foreign soundtrack in Japan.
 "Thillana Thillana" was adapted by Nadeem–Shravan into "Deewana Deewana" for the 1996 film, Jung.
 The songs from Muthu were later retained in its Kannada remake in 2004, Sahukara, though Rajesh Ramanath was credited for its music.

 Reception

-Writing for INDOlink, Anand Kannan said, "Rahman is ok, as two songs are worth hearing.
-I can see why Rah- man and Vairamuthu make a good pair.
-They are so alike – Meticu- lousness and catchy presentation making up for not-so-consistent imagination; flashes of brilliance holding up lots of mediocre stuff; they give you have a feeling of having heard it all some- where."
+D. S. Ramanujam of The Hindu appreciated the soundtrack, particularly "Thillana Thillana", "Kuluvalilae" and "Kokku Saiva Kokku".
+Ananda Vikatan praised the song sequences for their vibrancy.
+MM of The Indian Express wrote that the music, barring "Oruvan Oruvan", "doesn't stand out.
+The beat of the songs and the way they are picturised do not somehow jel together".